leitingzhang/leitingzhang.github.io/_pages/about.md

 The [MSCA Postdoctoral Fellowships 2024](https://marie-sklodowska-curie-actions.ec.europa.eu/calls/msca-postdoctoral-fellowships-2024) application is open and the deadline is on September 11.
 If you are interested in applying together with us, please get in touch!

+### 2024.06.25
+Leiting was selected to serve on the 2024 Early Career Advisory Board (ECAB) of *JACS Au*.
+[Link](https://pubs.acs.org/doi/full/10.1021/jacsau.4c00484)

+### 2024.06.18
+Leiting and Jackie attended the International Meeting on Lithium Batteries (IMLB) in Hong Kong and presented posters titled *Reversible Hydration Enabling High-Rate Aqueous Li-Ion Batteries* and *Bayesian Optimization-Based Robotic Screening of Electrolytes for Sustainable Aqueous Lithium-Ion Batteries*.

+### 2024.06.06
+Prof. Veronica Augustyn from the North Carolina State University visited us and discussed the science of sustainable aqueous batteries.
+[Link](https://www.linkedin.com/feed/update/urn:li:activity:7204516008290664448/)

+### 2024.06.05
+Leiting represented Battery Sweden (BASE) to participate in the ALISTORE bi-annual meeting in Göteborg, Sweden.
+[Link](https://www.linkedin.com/feed/update/urn:li:activity:7204499716934451200/)

+### 2024.06.03
+Inti was awarded this year's educational award from the K-section (Chemical Engineering section)!
+Congratulations, Inti!
+The nomination reads: *He received this award for the work he has done as a lab teacher in the Inorganic Chemistry course.
+He has contributed enormously to the learning of the students with his detailed and nuanced explanations.
+He has also made the lab a fun and safe place.
+This has made him worthy of K's educational award in 2024!*

+### 2024.05.24
+Leiting led a study visit with a group of students to the Northvolt Labs in Västeras.
+[Link](https://www.linkedin.com/feed/update/urn:li:activity:7199714255523225601/)

 ### 2024.05.08
 Leiting hosted a study visit for students from the MSc program in Smart Electrical Networks and Systems (SENSE) of KTH Royal Institute of Technology on battery technologies at the Department of Chemistry - Ångström, Uppsala University.
 [Link](https://www.linkedin.com/feed/update/urn:li:activity:7194073318008754176/)